jmidtlyng/xAPI-Spec/xAPI-Data.md

 * <a name="2.2.s3.b4"></a>Values SHOULD be considered to be case sensitive unless specified otherwise.
 * <a name="2.2.s3.b5"></a>Lowercase SHOULD be used to send case insensitive data.
 * <a name="2.2.s3.b6"></a>Additional properties SHOULD* NOT be added to Statements unless explicitly allowed by this specification.
-* <a name="2.2.s3.b7"></a>A property SHOULD not occur multiple times in an object.
+* <a name="2.2.s3.b7"></a>A property SHOULD NOT occur multiple times in an object.
 If properties are used multiple times within an object, the behavior of the LRS is undefined; it is expected that most LRSs will use existing JSON parsing functionality of whichever code languages they use.